Common Orach

 Cultivation: The preference is full sun to light shade, moist to mesic conditions, and a fertile loamy soil.
 Toleration of salty alkaline conditions is quite good, although in Illinois this species is usually found in ordinary garden soil.

-Range & Habitat: Common Orach occurs occasionally in central and northern Illinois, while in the southern part of the state it is uncommon (see Distribution Map).
+Range & Habitat: The adventive Common Orach occurs occasionally in central and northern Illinois, while in the southern part of the state it is uncommon (see Distribution Map).
 This species is native to Eurasia and northern Africa.
-Habitats include woodland borders, gardens, edges of yards, unmowed areas around telephone phones and tree stumps, areas along railroads and roadsides, dumps, and waste areas.
+Habitats include woodland borders, gardens, edges of yards, unmowed areas around telephone poles and tree stumps, areas along railroads and roadsides, dumps, and waste areas.
 Areas with a history of disturbance are preferred.
 In Illinois, this species is not invasive of natural habitats.

 Comments: This plant has unusual arrowhead-shaped fruits.
 While other Atriplex spp. have such fruits, there are usually more lobes and other irregularities along the margins of their fruits.
 The foliage of Common Orach is very similar to the foliage of some Chenopodium spp.
 (Goosefoots).
 However, the latter have button-shaped fruits with 5 folded sepals.
 Because of the variability of its leaves, different varieties of Common Orach have been described.
 The typical variety (described here) has lanceolate leaves, while var. littoralis has linear leaves and var. hastata has triangular-hastate leaves.
 Some authorities consider these varieties to be different species (see Mohlenbrock, 2001).
 Common Orach should not be confused with Atriplex hortensis (Garden Orach), which is occasionally grown in gardens as either a potherb or ornamental plant.
 This latter species has fruits with nearly orbicular bracts that are conspicuously veined.
 In dry areas of the Western states, there are woody to semi-woody Atriplex spp. that are quite distinct.
 These are referred to as 'Saltbushes.'